 If you would like to print the whole guide please click on ‘printer friendly version’ at the bottom of this page.
 If you want to print a section of this guide, go to the section and click on the ‘printer friendly version’ at the bottom of that page.

 Who is this guide for?

-This guide is for QMUL students with Tier 4 (General) Student immigration permission.
-It covers the practical, administrative, academic and immigration issues for someone who needs to re-sit, retake or interrupt their studies, or who is thinking of leaving their studies completely.
+This guide is for Queen Mary University of London students who are in the UK on Tier 4 Student immigration permission or Student Immigration Permission.
+Some information will also be relevant for students who pay the international rate of tuition fee but who hold a different type of UK immigration status.
+This guide covers the practical, administrative, academic and immigration issues for someone who needs to re-sit, retake or interrupt their studies, or who is thinking of leaving their studies completely.

 If you are studying a part-time or a distance learning programme, please contact a Welfare Adviser in the Advice and Counselling Service for advice about your situation.

 Law, regulations and policies can change quickly so make sure that you are referring to the online version of this guidance which is updated regularly.
 The information in this guide is given in good faith and has been carefully checked.
-QMUL, however, accepts no legal responsibility for its accuracy.
+Queen Mary , however, accepts no legal responsibility for its accuracy.